Free senior care advisor for Florida families. No fees, ever.

 Questions to ask on a tour

-• What care needs would force a move out?
+• What care changes would force a move-out?

-• What's the all-in monthly cost for our parent's care level — every line item?
+• What is the all-in monthly cost for this care level — every line item?

-• How do you handle a change in care needs (e.g., a fall)?
+• How do you handle a sudden change in needs, like a fall?

 Common questions